stellar/xdrgen/README.md

 are the .x files used for the
 [stellar-core project](https://github.com/stellar/stellar-core).

 Xdrgen presently supports these output languages:  ruby, javacript, java, golang, and elixir:

 - ruby: complete support
 - javascript: complete support
 - java: complete support
 - golang: currently using a fork of go-xdr, but has complete support
 - rust: support is experimental.
 Default arms and floats are not supported.
-- elixir: support is experimental as the SDK is in early development.
-Generated code requires [:exdr](https://github.com/revelrylabs/exdr) in your deps
+- elixir: complete support.
+Generated code requires [:elixir_xdr](https://github.com/kommitters/elixir_xdr) in your deps.
 - C#: complete support

 Testing is _very_ sparse, but will improve over time.

 ## Usage as a binary